TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-2-0.md

 {% include candid-iframe.html src="/assets/dist/react-virtual-scroll-0-2-0/samples/horizontal-list/index.html" width="100%" height="fit-content" %}

-* Embedded horizontal list
-* Link to the complete set of samples for this release

 # Publishing

-* Final build, version and publish went really smoothly
+Final build, version and publish went really smoothly.
+It took at most five minutes before I was admiring the latest release (together with its enticing new README) on [NPM](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll/v/0.2.0).
-* Took a couple of minutes

 # Next Time

-* Let's see if I can be more productive and get two features done
+Let's see if I can be even more productive and get two features into the next release.